Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

    - Installs Docker & curl if missing; enables the service and adds the user to the `docker` group.
    - Installs the Docker Compose CLI plugin.
 3. Uploads the environment file, a generated `docker-compose.yml` (Phoenix, Postgres, eval runner, experiment runner), and the experiment helper script.
-4. Logs the host into ECR, pulls the latest image, and runs `docker compose up -d`.
+4. Logs the host into ECR, pulls the latest image, and starts the Phoenix service by itself so it can serve API requests.
+5. If the env file contains the placeholder value for `PHOENIX_API_KEY`, the script waits for Phoenix to become healthy, logs in with the seeded admin credentials, creates a new system API key via GraphQL, and rewrites `/opt/phoenix/.env` with the generated key (file permissions stay `600`).
+6. Finally, it runs `docker compose up -d` to start or recreate the remaining services (nginx proxy, eval runner, experiment runner) with the updated env vars.

 ### 4.4 Post-Deploy Steps

 - Reconnect to the EC2 machine (new SSH session required for Docker group membership).
 Confirm the `.env` permissions with `ls -l /opt/phoenix/.env` (should read `-rw-------`).
 - Visit `https://<public-ip>` or `https://<ec2-dns-name>`, accept the self-signed certificate warning in your browser, then log in with the seeded admin credentials and change the password immediately.
-- Mint a system API key for production ingestion and store it securely.
+- The deployment script already minted a system API key if you left the placeholder in the env file; view or rotate it in the Phoenix UI under **Settings → API Keys** as needed, and sync any downstream consumers if you change it later.
 - Adjust security groups to allow inbound traffic:
   - Port 443 (HTTPS) - for web UI access
   - Port 80 (HTTP) - automatically redirects to HTTPS